 Needles that come up from bottom to make a connection with the circuit.
 Boards are designed to allow access by those pins.
 The tester uses those pins to measure values.

-A nice tough: We can configure the test so that if it fails, it can print out a report that tells you where to troubleshoot.
+A nice touch: We can configure the test so that if it fails, it can print out a report that tells you where to troubleshoot.
 For example, the tester can tell you if a resistor or capacitor is getting a low reading.